tonytvo/blog-generator/content/blog/one-up-on-wall-street/index.md

   - Stalwarts with heavy institutional ownership and lots of Wall Street coverage, that have outperformed the market and are overpriced, are due for a rest or decline.
   - 10x not possible.
 If P>E, or, PE>Normal, sell and rotate.
 If Price gets ahead, but the story is still the same, sell and rotate.
-  - New products of last 2 years have mixed results & new testing products are >1 year from market launch
+  - New products of last 2 years have mixed results & new testing products are > 1 year away from market launch
   - PE = 15x, vs similar quality company from same industry at 11-12x PE
   - No Executive/CXO/Director has bought shares in last 1 year
   - Large division (>25% of sales) is vulnerable to an ongoing economic slump (housing, oil)